Case study – The Abbey

 Linda Hull, Development Coordinator at The Abbey

-Following the audit, the team decided to first focus on the guest house in order to make the rooms more comfortable for guests.
-Several energy efficiency measures were installed, the key ones being: modern electric heating, loft insulation, LED lighting, and behavioural change.
+Following the on-site energy efficiency assessment, the team decided to first focus on the guest house in order to make the rooms more comfortable for guests.
+Several energy efficiency measures were installed, the key ones being: modern electric heating, loft insulation, LED lighting, as well as behavioural change for their team.

 Installing electric heaters